Skip to main content

 cz = Client(api_key="cz_live_...")

-# By name (as shown in the dashboard)
+# Read by the secret's name (as shown in the dashboard).

 Node.js